Easy Chicken Wings on a Blackstone Griddle

 - Tongs

-It’s a very similar process to cooking wings on a grill, but the griddle gives you a nice, even surface to cook on, so your wings will cook faster and get nice and charred.
+It’s a very similar process to cooking wings on a grill, but the griddle provides a nice, even surface to cook on, allowing your wings to cook faster and achieve a nice char.

 1. Prep